“Personal Growth” Section Overview

 My point has been to open your mind to the possibility that maybe what you believe is definite, is not definite.
 That there may be ways to make your life better and happier, and be willing to give them a try and see.
 The more you eliminate negative feelings and beliefs, the happier you will be.

-You don’t control the breathing, but just be aware of it.
+You don’t control the breathing, you just be aware of it.
 It took me years to figure out to actually let go of all control of the breath.
 Because we’re all so used to controlling things, we forget that this is a natural body function, and it will occur on its own.

 So just release all control and see what happens.
 In a way, just stop breathing, but don’t force it.
 You’ll find that your body will do just fine taking care of itself, and will breathe when it needs to and as deeply or as shallowly as it needs to also.